 What are your thoughts about human impact on nature and the environment?

 Sustainability is intricately connected to nature through the air that we breathe, the water we drink, and the food that we plant and eat.
 We are continually learning more regarding our daily impact on the environment by studying the interesting formation of rocks, glaciers, different sea shells and fossils along our ocean coasts, foliage in the rainforest, plants and healing, and of course, the importance of mammals, aquatic animals, reptiles, and coral.
 Environmental health goes hand in hand with our own individual health, wellness, and fitness, both mentally and physically.

 What can individuals do to make a positive impact on the health of our planet?

 There are so many things that individuals can do to sustain our planet.
 One way to get started is to experience nature and share our love of the planet with others.
-While working at REI, I lived the core purpose of the company which is to “inspire, educate and outfit for a lifetime of outdoor adventure and stewardship.”
-Anytime you get the opportunity to work with an amazing group of individuals who are passionate about conservation and outdoor sustainability it changes you.
+While working at REI, I lived the core purpose of the company, which is to “inspire, educate, and outfit for a lifetime of outdoor adventure and stewardship.”
+Anytime you get the opportunity to work with an amazing group of individuals who are passionate about conservation and outdoor sustainability, it changes you.
 Understanding the impact of my choices allowed me to make new choices.
 For example, I am diligent about leaving no trace in all outdoor activities.
-This single action protects the natural areas from trash, polluting the water, and harming wildlife.
-This ripples into other areas of awareness and changes from the clothes that we wear, the tools that we use for outdoor recreating, the food we eat, and the impact on our carbon footprint.
+This single action protects the natural areas from trash, polluting the water and harming wildlife.
+This ripples into other areas of awareness and changes from the clothes that we wear, the tools that we use for outdoor recreation, the food we eat, and the impact on our carbon footprint.